More than 500 components manufactured using Edgecam are fitted to each of two racing cars competing in the Australian V8 Supercar Championship.

 Creating a wide variety of components for Brad Jones Racing demonstrates how Edgecam can meet such diverse needs as simple 2-axis machining through to complex mill-turn and 5-axis simultaneous machining, as well as providing the fast output that can be achieved through automation and seamless CAD integration as a stand-alone CAM solution.

 G-Zerofive distributes Edgecam across Australia.
-As well as providing customization, support and post processor development for individual machine requirements, they also supply tailored solutions for automation using a number of Edgecam tools, including Strategy Manager and PCi macro development.
+As well as providing customisation, support and post processor development for individual machine requirements, they also supply tailored solutions for automation using a number of Edgecam tools, including Strategy Manager and PCi macro development.
 “This gives maximum output with minimal input for the manufacturers we work with across the aerospace, medical, oil and gas, mining and transport sectors.”

 Dave Morris Fontes concludes: “We heard about Edgecam and G-Zerofive from a machine tool company, and quickly discovered that the partnership would be perfect for our business model and requirements.
-The software, post processors and high level of technical support and expertize that G-Zerofive can offer us, along with full training, means we are well ahead in the race to improve consistency, quality and lead times for our machined components."
+The software, post processors and high level of technical support and expertise that G-Zerofive can offer us, along with full training, means we are well ahead in the race to improve consistency, quality and lead times for our machined components."

 About the Company